 Is There a Strong Link Between Diversity and Inclusion and Mental Health?

-So how does Sadiq conclude his interview?
-“Don’t follow the text book.
+Sadiq offers the following advice: “Don’t follow the textbook.
 People really want us to be human, to engage, to understand.”

-While diversity has been shown to increase productivity and profits, improve cultural insight, creativity, employee engagement and company reputation, and even provide a wider range of skills and reduce employee turnover, the most important benefit of D&I is the ability to recognise our own humanity.
+While diversity has been shown to increase productivity and profits, improve cultural insight, creativity, employee engagement, and company reputation, and even provide a wider range of skills and reduce employee turnover, the most important benefit of D&I is the ability to recognize our own humanity.